Lisa's Locket | A Short Story

 She also found, on a nearby stall, a carved wooden nativity scene which she persuaded Lisa to put money towards to help her afford it for the “perfect spot on the table in the entranceway”.
 Lisa, on the other hand, could find nothing of interest for herself.
 Everything was shiny and new and she preferred old things – she loved anything with a bit of history to it and she often thought she may have been born in the wrong century because she was so drawn to everything from by-gone eras.

-Her favourite Christmas present, the previous year, had been a book from her mum and dad.
+Her favorite Christmas present, the previous year, had been a book from her mum and dad.
 They had presented her with a dog-eared antique copy of Jane Austen’s Sense and Sensibility and Lisa had been thrilled to discover that a lock of hair in a locket was referenced to as a marriage proposal in the plot and, following this, further research in to the history of the locket also showed that using lockets to stash locks of hair had been used in more recent times as young soldiers, during World War One, would present their sweethearts with them before shipping out to various entrenched fronts.

 Lisa loved classical literature and, often, browsed round antique shops and charity shops in the hope of finding a hidden gem.
 She became well-known to the shop owners and many of them would keep an eye out for anything which may be of interest for her.
-In this way she had recently bought an old edition of Emily Bronte’s Wuthering Heights from the friendly owner of her favourite antique shop – Past Times.
+In this way she had recently bought an old edition of Emily Bronte’s Wuthering Heights from the friendly owner of her favorite antique shop – Past Times.

 She had devoured this classic over the space of a few nights as she made a habit of reading at bedtime.
-This was the part of the day she looked forward to the most and she had even bought a billowing old white, cotton nightgown which was part of a donation of costumes and props from the local amateur dramatic society at her favourite charity shop.
+This was the part of the day she looked forward to the most and she had even bought a billowing old white, cotton nightgown which was part of a donation of costumes and props from the local amateur dramatic society at her favorite charity shop.

 Lisa would don the old-fashioned nightgown and slide under the very modern duvet to travel back in time with a story in an old book which she often pondered the origins of as well – she would look at the beaten up old book fronts for a little while, some nights, and wonder who had picked up this book before her to read the story she was about to.